lk-geimfari/mimesis/README.md

 ## Contributing
 Your contributions are always welcome!
 Please take a look at the [contribution](https://github.com/lk-geimfari/church/blob/master/CONTRIBUTING.md) guidelines first.
+[Here](https://github.com/lk-geimfari/church/blob/master/CONTRIBUTORS.md) you can look a list of contributors

 ## Disclaimer